 Whilst an employed financial adviser will owe you a ‘duty of care’, it is more difficult to determine what constitutes as falling below the appropriate standard of such a duty.
 Some indicative examples include:

 - Providing advice in the absence of knowledge of your latest circumstances;

 - Recommending investments of higher or lower risk than ones which you may wish to pursue;

 - Failing to illuminate all risks relevant to an investment;

 - Providing ill-informed advice;

-- Failing to fully highlight implications of financial investments;
+- Failing to fully highlight the implications of financial investments;

 - Failing to consider whether a client may afford investment; and/or

 - Misrepresenting the risk of an investment to a client.

 If you suspect that you may be eligible to pursue a negligence claim against a financial adviser, it is strongly recommended you seek a solicitor’s aid in assessing factors which may affect the likelihood of your success.
 Such factors include the scope of an adviser’s legal duties to you as a client, the adviser’s actions with respect to these duties and the cause of the loss suffered by you.
 The likelihood of success of financial adviser negligence claims will heavily rely on the facts of each individual case.